Honda City helped make these videos

 If you need to replace a blown fuse in your Escort, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Escort.

-If your transmission is running low on fluid, be sure to add some - find out how to do this here!1997 Mercury Tracer LS 2.0L 4 Cyl.
+There's no reason to check the washer fluid level without adding some - see how to do it here!1997 Mercury Tracer LS 2.0L 4 Cyl.
 Sedan

 The burnt out tail light: classic reason for a cop to pull you over - change yours now1997 Mercury Tracer LS 2.0L 4 Cyl.
 Sedan

 White light when you back up - yup, they burn out and you can replace them with bright LEDs1997 Mercury Tracer LS 2.0L 4 Cyl.
 Sedan

 If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak2000 Ford Focus SE 2.0L 4 Cyl.
 Sedan